 The eagerly-anticipated opportunity for early career researchers to meet and mingle before the start of the conference proper will feature again at SVEPM 2018 in Tallinn.
-The event will be held on Tuesday March 20th, starting at 17.00 in the restaurant Wabadus right at the center of Tallinn at Freedom Square.
+The event will be held on Tuesday, March 20th, starting at 17.00 in the restaurant Wabadus right at the center of Tallinn on the Freedom Square.

 The event is free, but those joining the meal should allow ca 30€ to cover this.
 Light refreshments will be provided at the reustaurant during the event for everyone.

 All of the hotels are within 10-20 minutes walking distance from the restaurant so you don't need to use public transport or a taxi.
 See this map to find out the quickest route between your points of interest!